Ultraviolet suppression and nonlocality in optical model potentials for nucleon-nucleus scattering: Introduction

-Motivated from these advances, local \textit{NN} effective interactions were developed by von Geramb~\cite{Geramb1983} and subsequently by Amos and collaborators~\cite{Amos2000}, to be used in the calculation of microscopic nonlocal optical potentials in coordinate space.
+Based on these developments, local \textit{NN} effective interactions were introduced by von Geramb~\cite{Geramb1983} and subsequently refined by Amos and collaborators~\cite{Amos2000}, to be used in the calculation of microscopic nonlocal optical potentials in coordinate space.
 The resulting strengths of Yukawa form factors of Hamburg and Melbourne \textit{NN} effective interactions have been embedded in the DWBA98 computational code developed by Jacques Raynal~\cite{Raynal1998}, where the nonlocal part of the potential arises from the exchange term of the interaction.
 Applications of this approach can be made from few tens of MeV up to about 300~MeV.

 Momentum-space microscopic folding approaches for \textit{NA} scattering have been extensively investigated since the mid 80s~\cite{Picklesimer1984}.
 Subsequent developments led to the so called full-folding approach for the optical model potential~\cite{Ray1992,Arellano1989,Arellano1990,Elster1990,Crespo1990,Vorabbi2016}.
 Here a convolution takes place between an \textit{NN} effective interaction (off-shell $g$- or free $t$-matrix, depending on the energy of application) and the ground-state nonlocal one-body mixed density of the target.
 Further developments within momentum-space folding approaches include the account for nuclear medium effects, as governed by genuine off-shell $g$ matrices~\cite{Arellano1995,Arellano2002,Aguayo2008}.
-An appealing feature of these approaches is that the nonlocality of the \textit{NA} potential is naturally accounted for, though all those features remain undisclosed.
-In this work we present a means to compare them with alternative models in any representation, regardless of their local/nonlocal features.
+An appealing feature of these approaches is that the nonlocality of the \textit{NA} potential is naturally accounted for, although such features remain undisclosed.
+In this work we present a means to compare them regardless their representation or local/nonlocal features.
 Along the process we are able to separate those Fourier components of the potential which are inherent to the \textit{NA} scattering process from those that turn out irrelevant in the context of Schr\"odinger's wave equation.

 This work is organized as follows.
 In sec.~\ref{sec:framework} we layout the theoretical framework and present the optical model approach to be considered as benchmark.
 In sec.~\ref{sec:findings} we study the effect of high momentum components of the optical potential, set the threshold momentum above which scattering observables are invariant, assess the nonlocality of momentum and coordinate (local and nonlocal) potentials after ultraviolet suppression, and propose a means to assess their nonlocality.
 In sec.~\ref{sec:summary} we present a summary of the major findings of this work and the main conclusions.
 We also include an Appendix for explicit formulas used for Gaussian multipoles.